Asterix & Obelix XXL: Gameplay

 Gameplay involves the rescuing of various villagers while solving large puzzles and defeating the Roman masses.
 The player automatically switches between Asterix and Obelix depending on the situation.
 The two characters have slight differences, such as in speed or strength.
-The only significant difference is Obelix's ability to smash iron crates without magic potion and his ability to push and pull larger platforms than can Asterix.
+The only significant difference is Obelix's ability to smash iron crates without a magic potion and his ability to push and pull larger platforms than Asterix.
 Many puzzles involve the use of a special reusable torch that only Asterix may carry, and a sliding platform guided by a rope, both of which occur in every province of the Roman Empire.

 The player may redeem helmets collected from defeated Romans.
-These helmets can be used to purchase power-ups, such as extra health and new attack combinations from a traveling merchant in each province.
-There are two types of helmet: ordinary grunts' helmets (worth 1 helmet) and gold centurions' helmets (worth 10 helmets).
+These helmets can be used to buy power-ups, like extra health and new attack combinations from a travelling merchant in each province.
+There are two types of helmets: ordinary grunts' helmets (worth 1 helmet) and gold centurions' helmets (worth 10 helmets).
 The latter are usually acquired from iron crates or dropped by high-ranking enemies, such as commanders and gladiators.
 The player can also pick up gourds of magic potion, which are found regularly.
 These can only be consumed by Asterix, and are used immediately when collected.
-After consuming the potion, the player becomes much more powerful for an extremely limited time.
+After consuming the potion, the player becomes much stronger for a very limited time.
 The potion allows Asterix to defeat Romans in a single hit and to run much faster.
-In addition, they allow a player to perform a triple jump and smash iron crates.
+In addition, they allow the player to perform a triple jump and smash iron crates.
 If Asterix consumes another potion while already under the effect of a previous one, he will generate a huge shockwave that causes all nearby enemies to drop their weapons.